ryanflannery/vitunes/README.md

 vitunes maintains a few key global objects (structs) that are used throughout much of the code.
 They are:

-   1. mdb         Maintains all information about the media library, including the database (an array of meta_info*'s), all playlists, and the filter results.
+    mdb         Maintains all information about the media library, including the database (an array of `meta_info*`s), all playlists, and the filter results.
-                  See medialib.h for more info.
+                See `medialib.h` for more info.

-   2. player      Maintains all information about the fork()'d child process of that handles playback, including pipes to read/write to the process, the currently playing playlist & song.
+    player      Maintains all information about the `fork()`'d child process of that handles playback, including pipes to read/write to the process, the currently playing playlist & song.
 See player.h for more info.

-   3. player_status
+    player_status
                 Maintains record keeping about what the media player is up to.
 Is is playing, paused, and what position (in seconds) into the current file is it?
-See player.h for more info.
+See `player.h` for more info.

-   4. ui          Maintains all key information about the display and each of the 4 windows.
+    ui          Maintains all key information about the display and each of the 4 windows.
 Of key interest are the two "scrollable-windows" (the library and playlist windows).
                 The struct maintains their vertical/horizontal scroll
                 offsets, and a few more things.
-                  See uinterface.h for more info.
+                See `uinterface.h` for more info.

 There are other globals, but few are "exported" in any of the .h files.
 These include global structs in:

-   *  meta_info.c       For maintaining the current display description, sort description, and search/query filter.
-With the exception of the display description, none of these are exported, and should not be.
+    meta_info.c       For maintaining the current display description, sort description, and search/query filter.
+With
+                      the exception of the display description, none of these are exported, and should not be.

-   *  paint.c           For maintaining the colors used for painting all of the text to curses.
+    paint.c           For maintaining the colors used for painting all of the text to curses.

 Code Structure: The Modules